OfficeDev/office-scripts-docs/docs/overview/excel.md

 Scripts allow you to record and replay your Excel actions on different workbooks and worksheets.
 If you find yourself doing the same things over and over again, you can turn all that work into an easy-to-run Office Script.
 Run your script with a button in Excel or combine it with Power Automate to streamline your entire workflow.

-As an example, say you start your work day by opening a .csv file from an accounting site in Excel.
+As an example, imagine at the start of each work day you open a .csv file from an accounting site in Excel.
 You then spend several minutes deleting unnecessary columns, formatting a table, adding formulas, and creating a PivotTable in a new worksheet.
 Those actions you repeat daily can be recorded once with the Action Recorder.
 From then on, running the script will take care of your entire .csv conversion.
 You'll not only remove the risk of forgetting steps, but be able to share your process with others without having to teach them anything.
 Office Scripts allows you to automate your common tasks so you and your workplace can be more efficient and productive.

 ## Action Recorder (web-only)